The Chief Compliance Officer of Carnival is Exercising Options

-In addition to Peter C Anderson, 7 other CCL executives reported Sell trades in the last month.
+In addition to Peter C Anderson, 12 other CCL executives reported Sell trades in the last month.
+Following Peter C Anderson’s last CCL Sell transaction on February 10, 2021, the stock climbed by 2.3%.

 See today’s analyst top recommended stocks >>

-CCL is a controversial stock, with 3 analysts recommending Buy, while 3 recommends selling the stock.
-Based on 13 analyst ratings, the analyst consensus is Hold with an average price target of $20.21, reflecting a 3.4% upside.
-Three different firms, including Truist Financial and Morgan Stanley, currently also have a Sell rating on the stock.
+Based on 13 analyst ratings, the analyst consensus is Hold with an average price target of $19.69, reflecting a 13.2% upside.
+CCL is a controversial stock, with 3 analysts recommending Buy, while 4 recommends selling the stock.
+Four different firms, including Berenberg Bank and HSBC, currently also have a Sell rating on the stock.

 TipRanks has tracked 36,000 company insiders and found that a few of them are better than others when it comes to timing their transactions.
 See which 3 stocks are most likely to make moves following their insider activities.